Home Vegetable type Cauliflower

 Dressing

 For the poke bowl with pork belly I use a nice fresh dressing.
-Very simple with mayonnaise as a base and then supplemented with lime or lemon juice and a little mustard.
+Very simple with mayonnaise as a base.
+I add some lemon or lime and a bit of mustard for extra flavor.

 Poke bowl with pork belly